Lord Chamberlain of Denmark

 The Lord Chamberlain of Denmark (Overkammerherre) is the highest office of the Royal Household of Denmark, and the most distinguished of the Chamberlains of the Royal Household.
-The title correspond to the British title Lord Chamberlain of the Household.
+The title corresponds to the British title Lord Chamberlain of the Household.

 The title gives precedence in the 1st Class No. 8 in the Danish order precedence, and the bearer is thus entitled to the style "His/Her Excellency".
-While the title still exist today by Royal Regulation, it is not in current use, the Queen preferring to appoint Chamberlains, whom there are 115 of in Denmark.
+The title still exists by Royal Regulation, but it is not in current use: Queen Margrethe preferred to appoint Chamberlains, of which there were 115 in Denmark as of 2015.
 The Historic role of the Lord Chamberlain is now allocated to the Court Marshal of Denmark (Hofmarskal).

 Lord Chamberlains

 This is a list of the Lord Chamberlains of Denmark.
 The office was not always held continuously.